SamGabbay/SBSAnimoji/README.md

 - Share your Animoji videos with the native share sheet.
 - Export videos to your photo library from the native sheet sheet.
 - An example of how to use Apples AvatarKit.
+- Sing along with your favorite songs from your Music Library or SoundCloud.
+- Have help from Lyrics while recording.

 ### What you don't get